Gokul211468/gta-sandshores/README.md

 A dynamic work allocation system for optimizing task assignment within a software development team.

 ## Description
 This project is a dynamic work allocation system that optimizes task assignment within a software development team.
-It considers various factors such as team members' skills, availability, and workload to ensure a fair distribution of work and minimize bottlenecks.
+It considers various factors such as team members' skills, availability, and workload to ensure a fair distribution of work and minimize bottlenecks.(In this prototype, a dummy database is already created to show the working)

 ## Technologies Used
 - HTML